-Upon successful completion of this course, students will be able to understand Germany's history and culture since 1900.
-They will be trained to closely observe, read and analyze historiographic texts, literary texts, poetry, and film.
+Upon successful completion of this course, students will be able to understand the history of the Holocaust.
+They will be trained to closely observe, read and analyse autobiographic texts and documentaries.
 They will have enhanced their presentation, reading and writing skills.
-Last but not least, they will have learned how to bibliographic research for writing individual academic papers.
+Last but not least, they will have learned how to do bibliographic research for writing individual academic papers.

 • Attendance and Participation are the key factors of this class.
 Participation means active engagement in the activities of the class (with your ideas you improve the discussions for everybody); it is based on thorough readings of the assigned texts, films, and other homework assignments.
 Attendance is mandatory; unexcused absences will result in a lower participation grade.
 The quality of the sessions will depend upon your preparedness and willingness to engage with each other.
 Please note that you do not have to have understood everything you have read to make a valuable contribution.
 Expressing doubts, disagreements, and asking for clarification is a useful way of contributing to discussion.
 Your class participation mark will be based on the quality rather than the quantity of your contribution.
 Also, it is essential that all participants treat each other with respect and courtesy.
 Students who feel unable to actively engage in classroom discussion must bring their concerns to the instructor's attention early so that an alternative strategy to ensure adequate performance can be sought.
-Unexplained absences will be penalized up to a loss of a full letter on the final grade.
 Also, please don't use electronic devices during class except for accessing digital copies of the required texts on a reading device, as using computers or cell phones for other purposes might distract yourself as well as those around you.

-- Missed presentations, missed tests, missed deadlines: Expected to contact the instructor prior to the missed class / deadline in order to reschedule the presentation (phone / email) or in order to ask for an extension. - Group Presentation: The group work is an opportunity to introduce, in approximately 20 minutes total, a character/art movement/location from the novel 1913.
-The goal of the work will be to more closely understand the difference between fiction, artistic representation and historical truth.
-Everybody will have to join on of these group presentations about one of the scheduled Florian Illies reading meetings. - Power point presentation or 1 or 2 pages handout for class to be handed in one day before presentation; 5-10 minutes of presentation in class the topic for the presentation will be an open (group) research on a topic about a given text or a movie to discuss. - The Ticket to Class tests the students' understanding of the assigned readings or movies to be watched.
-You may be asked to - come up with a good written question based on the reading / the movie - respond to a question or issue raised by the reading / the movie - write an abstract: Summarizing your ideas on course material helps you to formulate your research question in a precise and focused way.
-Bibliographic references will support, deepen and extend your thoughts. - answer a short quiz at the beginning of a class

-Updated reading (for example of theoretical texts or interpretations), homework as well as schedule changes will be announced in class or via e-mail.

-- 6-pages paper: You will be required to write one 6-pages paper.
+- Missed presentations, missed tests, missed deadlines: Expected to contact the instructor prior to the missed class / deadline in order to reschedule the presentation or test (phone / email) or in order to ask for an extension. - Presentation: 1 or 2 pages handout or a power point presentation for class to be handed in one day before presentation; 12-15 minutes of presentation in class the topic for the presentation will be an open (group) research on a topic about a given text or a movie to discuss. - The Ticket to Class tests the students' understanding of the assigned readings or movies to be watched.
+You may be asked to - o come up with a good written question based on the reading / the movie - o respond to a question or issue raised by the reading / the movie - Updated reading (for example of theoretical texts or interpretations), homework as well as schedule changes will be announced in class or via e-mail.
+Research paper: You will be required to write one research paper (10 pages for undergraduates, 15 pages for graduates).
 It will be about one of the texts or movies discussed in this class, or an aspect of these works.
-Possible topics for these papers will be provided by the instructor or can be discussed with him beforehand.
+Topics should be discussed with the instructor beforehand, either after class, during office hours, or via e-mail.

 If you are a major or graduate student in our German programs, you are encouraged to write in German; if you are not a native speaker, this will of course be taken into account.
-At the discretion of the instructor, a paper submitted after the deadline may be penalized with the loss of a grade (e.g.: A- to B+) for each day late. - These 6-pages papers are due on December 9, 2016.
+At the discretion of the instructor, a paper submitted after the deadline may be penalized with the loss of a grade (e.g.: A- to B+) for each day late.

+These essays are due on Friday, December 09, 2016.